-After pulling the guitar out of its box (sadly there was no gig bag), we were greeted by a good looking concert style guitar, brimming with vintage style charm.
+After pulling the guitar out of its box (sadly, there was no gig bag), we were greeted by a good-looking electro-acoustic concert-style guitar brimming with vintage-style charm.
 It had a solid Sitka spruce top and solid mahogany back and sides.

-The neck was also mahogany, and we found that it was comfortable and fast playing.
-The profile wasn’t listed in the specs, but by eye (and feel) it’s approximately a slim C shape.
-The fretboard was genuine rosewood, which is a rarity at this price point, and a very welcome touch.
+The neck was also mahogany, and we found that it was comfortable and fast-playing.
+The profile wasn’t listed in the specs, but by eye (and feel), it’s approximately a slim C shape.
+The fretboard was genuine rosewood, which for solid wood is a rarity at this price point and a very welcome touch.

-Of course, compared to a dreadnought, especially the Gibson G-45, it did lose out on some presence, which is likely down to the reduced body depth.
-To make up for the lost volume, it did feature a SRT piezo pickup and a System 6 preamp, which did well to capture the bright character of the guitar.
+Of course, compared to a dreadnought, especially the Gibson G-45, it did lose out on some presence, likely due to the reduced body depth.
+To make up for the lost volume, it did feature an SRT piezo pickup and a System 6 preamp, which did well to capture the bright character of the guitar.

-Verdict: The Yamaha AC1M is priced like a mid range model, and still manages to hold its own against guitars that cost twice as much.
+Verdict: The Yamaha AC1M is priced like a midrange model and still manages to hold its own against guitars costing twice as much, making it one of today’s best deals.
 It’s built to Yamaha’s strict standards, which are amongst the highest of any manufacturer.
-The slightly smaller concert size gives it an edge comfort-wise against full body guitars like jumbos and dreadnoughts, without having to sacrifice much tonally.
-We chose this as our top pick for best acoustic guitar.
+The slightly smaller concert size gives it an edge comfort-wise against full-body guitars like jumbos and dreadnoughts without having to sacrifice much tonally.
+We chose this as our Top Pick.

 Unbelievable value for money in this handsome, well equipped acoustic.